Get up to Five - Week 8 Return

 There will be no coaches, it will be about you doing it by yourself.
 Bring it on!

-Saturday Runners is our regular Saturday morning running group and ensures you get 1 group session in a week around your own training.
+Saturday Runners is our regular Saturday morning running group.
+It ensures you get 1 group session in a week around your own training.
 All the details for Saturday Runners are here: www.saturdayrunners.co.nz

 Final 5km Run